radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 ```

 ### Reserved keys
-Certain labels/annotations have special uses to Radius internally and are not allowed to be overriden by user.
+Certain labels/annotations have special uses to Radius internally and are not allowed to be overridden by user.
 Labels/Annotations with keys that have a prefix : `radius.dev/` will be ignored during processing.

 ### Order of extension processing
 Other extensions may set Kubernetes metadata.
 For example, the `daprSidecar` extension sets the `dapr.io/enabled` annotation, as well as some others.
 This may cause issues in the case of conflicts.